huggingface/blog/falconmamba.md

 | `Mistral-7B-v0.1`            | 59.98  | 83.31     | 64.16 | 78.37      | 42.15      | 37.83 | 60.97            |
 | `gemma-7B`                   | 61.09  |   82.20   | 64.56 |   79.01    |   44.79    | 50.87 |  63.75           |

-Mostly, we took evaluation results from both leaderboards.
-For the models marked by *star* we evaluated the tasks internally, while for the models marked by two *stars* the results were taken from paper or model card.
+For the models marked by *star*, we evaluated the tasks internally, while for the models marked by two *stars*, the results were taken from paper or model card.

 ## Processing large sequences

-Following theoretical efficiency SSM models in processing large sequences, we perform a comparison of memory usage and generation throughput between FalconMamba and popular transfomer models using
+Following theoretical efficiency SSM models in processing large sequences, we perform a comparison of memory usage and generation throughput between FalconMamba and popular transfomer models using the
 [optimum-benchmark](https://github.com/huggingface/optimum-benchmark) library.
-For a fair comparison, we rescale the vocabulary size of all transformer models to match FalconMamba, since it has a big impact on the memory requirements of the model.
+For a fair comparison, we rescaled the vocabulary size of all transformer models to match FalconMamba since it has a big impact on the memory requirements of the model.

 Before going to the results, let's first discuss the difference between the prompt (prefill) and generated (decode) parts of the sequence.
 As we will see, the details of prefill are more important for state space models than for transformer models.
 When a transformer generates the next token, it needs to attend to the keys and values of all previous tokens in the context.
 This implies linear scaling of both memory requirements and generation time with context length.
-A state space model attends to and stores only its recurrent state, and therefore doesn't need additional memory or time to generate large sequences.
+A state space model attends to and stores only its recurrent state and, therefore, doesn't need additional memory or time to generate large sequences.
 While this explains the claimed advantage of SSMs over transformers in the decode stage, the prefill stage requires additional effort to fully utilize SSM architecture.

 A standard approach for prefill is to process the whole prompt in parallel to fully utilize GPU.
 This approach is used in [optimum-benchmark](https://github.com/huggingface/optimum-benchmark) library and we will refer to it as parallel prefill.
 Parallel prefill needs to store in memory the hidden states of each token in the prompt.
 For transformers, this additional memory is dominated by the memory of stored KV caches.
-For SSM models, no caching is required and the memory for storing hidden states becomes the only component proportional to the prompt length.
+For SSM models, no caching is required, and the memory for storing hidden states becomes the only component proportional to the prompt length.
 As a result, the memory requirement will scale with prompt length, and SSM models will lose the ability to process arbitrary long sequences, similar to transformers.

 An alternative to parallel prefill is to process the prompt token by token, which we will refer to as *sequential prefill*.
-Akin to sequence parallelism, it can be also done on larger chunks of the prompt instead of individual tokens for better GPU usage.
-While for transformers sequential prefill makes little sense, it brings back the possibility to process arbitrary long prompts by SSM models.
+Akin to sequence parallelism, it can also be done on larger chunks of the prompt instead of individual tokens for better GPU usage.
+While sequential prefill makes little sense for transformers, it brings back the possibility of processing arbitrary long prompts by SSM models.

 With these remarks in mind, we first test the largest sequence length that can fit on a single 24 GB A10 GPU, putting the results on the [figure](#max-length) below.
-The batch size is fixed at 1 and we are using float32 precision.
-Even for parallel prefill, FalconMamba can fit larger sequences than a transformer, while in sequential prefill it unlocks its full potential and can process arbitrary long prompt
+The batch size is fixed at 1, and we are using float32 precision.
+Even for parallel prefill, FalconMamba can fit larger sequences than a transformer, while in sequential prefill, it unlocks its full potential and can process arbitrary long prompt

 <a id="max-length"></a>
 ![Model Performance](https://huggingface.co/datasets/tiiuae/documentation-images/resolve/main/falcon_mamba/max_len_llalma3-1.png)

 Next, we measure the generation throughput in a setting with a prompt of length 1 and up to 130k generated tokens, using batch size 1 and H100 GPU.
 The results are reported in the [figure](#throughput) below.
 We observe that our Falcon Mamba is generating all the tokens at constant throughput and without any increase in CUDA peak memory.
-For the transformer model, the peak memory grows and generation speed slows down as the number of generated tokens grows.
+For the transformer model, the peak memory grows, and generation speed slows down as the number of generated tokens grows.

 <a id="throughput"></a>
 ![Model Performance](https://huggingface.co/datasets/tiiuae/documentation-images/resolve/main/falcon_mamba/thoughput-llama3-1.png)

 ## How to use it within Hugging Face transformers?

-The FalconMamba architecture will be available on the next release of Hugging Face transformers library (>4.42.4).
-Make sure to install the latest version of Hugging Face transformers, or install the library from source to use the model.
+The FalconMamba architecture will be available in the next release of the Hugging Face transformers library (>4.45.0).
+To use the model, make sure to install the latest version of Hugging Face transformers or install the library from the source.

-FalconMamba is compatible with most of the APIs Hugging Face offers, which whom you are familiar with, such as `AutoModelForCausalLM` or `pipeline` :
+FalconMamba is compatible with most of the APIs Hugging Face offers, which you are familiar with, such as `AutoModelForCausalLM` or `pipeline` :

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer